NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

     Refer to the documentation for these applications for how to connect using them.
 The 'server address' you need to connect to is `oswald`.

+??? todo
+    How can users connect to Oswald from outside the university?

+    Would this be done by configuring the `oswald` host in the client's ssh config?
+(If so, also add this to Configuring SSH, below)

+??? todo
+    Add detail about setting up graphical ssh clients for Oswald.

 ### Security and Authentication

 After running the above command (or attempting to log in through your SSH client application), you will be prompted for a password.
 You should use the password you received in your registration email.